The first Relais & Châteaux hotel in Lima is conceived as a hub for travelers promoting deeper

 BIRDWATCHINGCredit: Andean

 Experience the thrill of sailing over 12,000 feet (3,800 metres) above sea level at our Boathouse, the first nautical sports facility on Lake Titicaca.
 Choose from kayaks, Canadian canoes, paddle boards, or sunfish sailboats, and explore this magnificent body of water.
 Our experienced Titilaka instructors will ensure your safety and provide navigation guidance before you begin your nautical journey.
-Discover the nearby ecosystems nestled along the shores and among the Totora reeds, which are ideal for observing local wildlife and plants.
+Discover the nearby ecosystems nestled along the shores and among the Totora reeds, which are ideal for observing local flora and fauna.
 As you make your way back, don’t miss the views of the lodge, and upon your return, enjoy snacks and refreshing beverages on our outdoor terrace.

 *Please allow approximately 1-3 hours for the entire experience.